SuperTapood/Cudheart/roadmap.md

 - [ ] get rid of shape object for good (maybe?)
 - [ ] resolve all of the warnings
+- [ ] add all code directly to the string thing
 - [ ] make sure the library matches numpy
 - [ ] math with real numbers not arrays :)
 - [ ] compile entire thing into lib or dll file by predefining templates